thomergil/gopro-map-sync/README.md

 ## Passing additional arguments to GPX Animator via `gpxmapmovie`'s command line

 Any command line parameter **not** consumed by `gpxmapmovie` is passed to GPX Animator.
-In the following example, only the `-j` argument and the `.MP4` file arguments are consumed by `gpxmapmovie`; all other arguments are passed to the GPX Animator command line.
+In the following example, only `-j` and `--input` are consumed by `gpxmapmovie`; all other arguments are passed to the GPX Animator command line.

 ```bash
 pipenv run ./gpxmapmovie -j path/to/gpx-animator.jar \